ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 ### Creating Messages

-Watermill doesn't enforce any message format. `NewMessage` expectes a slice of bytes as the payload.
+Watermill doesn't enforce any message format. `NewMessage` expects a slice of bytes as the payload.
 You can use strings, JSON, protobuf, Avro, gob or anything else that serializes to `[]byte`.

 The message UUID is optional, but recommended, as it helps with debugging.